 Animals are given antibiotics to not only treat illness, but to also prevent sickness in what can sometimes be crowded quarters.
 A well-known side effect of this regimen is weight gain.
-Adding low dose antibiotics to the water supply or animal feed cause the animal to gain weight and therefore provide more meat for sale.
+Adding fluticasone salmeterol to the water supply or animal feed cause the animal to gain weight and therefore provide more meat for sale.
 A win-win for the farmer, but what about the consumer?

 Reading labels is not always a fool-proof solution.
 On-package marketing is often full of claims and opinions from companies looking to position their products in a healthy light.
 Unless the USDA has substantiated the claims made on package, the words are just that.
 Claims.

 If that packaging states ORGANIC or NO ANTIBIOTICS ADMINISTERED/USDA PROCESS VERIFIED, you can be certain that your meat was never given antibiotics or hormones.
 Those words are 100% certified by the USDA.
 If you are dead set against ingesting antibiotics in your meat, feel safe at Whole Foods, as the healthy chain is committed to sourcing meat that has not been given antibiotics.
 Trader Joe’s is also known for having a large selection of antibiotic free options.